weighta/Encryption/README.md

-# encryption
+# Encryption
-Different encryption algorithms devised and coded in C# for use.
+Different encryption algorithms I devised and coded in C# for use.